-The aDDM is an extension of the drift diffusion model (DDM; Ratcliff, 1978), which is part of a larger class of decision models known as sequential sampling models (SSMs; Aschenbrenner et al., 1984; Bhatia, 2013; Bhatia & Pleskac, 2019; Bhui, 2019; Busemeyer, 1982; Busemeyer & Diederich, 2002; Laming, 1968; Link, 1975; Petrusic & Jamieson, 1978; Pleskac & Busemeyer, 2010; Stewart et al., 2006; Stone, 1960; see Bogacz, 2007; Ratcliff & Smith, 2004; Shadlen & Shohamy, 2016 for comprehensive reviews).
+The aDDM is an extension of the drift diffusion model (DDM; Ratcliff 1978), which is part of a larger class of decision models known as sequential sampling models (SSMs; Aschenbrenner, Albert, and Schmalhofer 1984; Bhatia 2013; Bhatia and Pleskac 2019; Busemeyer 1982; Busemeyer and Diederich 2002; Laming 1968; Link 1975; Petrusic and Jamieson 1978; Pleskac and Busemeyer 2010; Stewart, Chater, and Brown 2006; Stone 1960; see Bogacz 2007; Ratcliff and Smith 2004; Shadlen and Shohamy 2016 for comprehensive reviews).
 These models assume that decision makers noisily accumulate support for each option over the course of the choice process and make their choice as soon as support for one option has surpassed a predefined threshold.
-The aDDM adds an additional assumption to the decision-making process: more information is gathered for the looked at (vs. non-looked at) option, such that the nonlooked at option is discounted by a multiplicative constant in comparison.
-Attention to a stimulus is thought to amplify associated reward signals (McGinty et al., 2016; Purcell et al., 2021) or relevant information from memory (Barron et al., 2013; Shadlen & Shohamy, 2016; Weber et al., 2007).
+The aDDM adds an additional assumption to the decisionmaking process: more information is gathered for the looked at (vs. non-looked at) option, such that the non-looked at option is discounted by a multiplicative constant in comparison.
+Attention to a stimulus is thought to amplify associated reward signals (McGinty, Rangel, and Newsome 2016; Purcell et al. 2021) or relevant information from memory (Barron, Dolan, and Behrens, 2013; Shadlen and Shohamy, 2016; Weber et al., 2007).
 In this paper, we extend the aDDM to allow for different attentional discounts depending on the type of option (i.e., money or consumer good) in a manner similar to Fisher's (2017) binary-attribute aDDM.
 We use this new model to parameterize the magnitude of attention's role in decision making under different framings.